KimiaHaghgoo/smart-campus-api/README.md

 Returning only IDs means the client needs a separate GET request for each one to retrieve any actual data.
 For 50 rooms that is 51 round-trips just to show a list.
 Returning full objects costs one request regardless of how many rooms there are, but the payload grows with the size of the collection.

 For this project returning full objects is fine — the number of rooms on a campus is bounded and the payloads stay small.
-At larger scale you would add pagination and probably return a trimmed summary object rather than the full room.
+At larger scale we would add pagination and probably return a trimmed summary object rather than the full room.

 ### Part 2 — Q2: DELETE Idempotency